All-optical quantum computing using cubic phase gates: Optical Quantum Computation

 \subsection{Photonic codes and gates}

-The DV approach to quantum information processing and computation uses qubits, and there are many ways to optically encode qubits.
-The simplest way is to only make use of a two-dimensional subspace of an optical mode's Hilbert space that is spanned by the vacuum and the 1-photon states.
-More common and convenient than qubit superposition states of $\left|0\right>$ and $\left|1\right>$ in a single optical mode (``single-rail'' qubit) is to construct a qubit subspace $\{ \left|1\right>\left|0\right>, \left|0\right>\left|1\right>\}$ on two optical modes.
-All qubit states that live in this space have a fixed photon number one and photon loss can be detected when the state $\left|0\right>\left|0\right>$ is measured (when there is no loss the qubit superposition remains fully intact -- this ``dual-rail'' qubit is a quantum error detection code against photon loss).
+The conceptually simplest way to encode a photonic qubit is to only make use of a two-dimensional subspace of an optical mode's Hilbert space that is spanned by the vacuum and the single-photon states.
+More common and convenient than qubit superposition states of $\left|0\right>$ and $\left|1\right>$ in a single optical mode (single-rail) is to construct a qubit subspace $\{ \left|1\right>\left|0\right>, \left|0\right>\left|1\right>\}$ on two optical modes (dual-rail).
 Typically, polarization or temporal modes are employed for such dual-rail photonic qubits.
-While all single-qubit gates on photonic dual-rail qubits can be realized via linear mode transformations (of the two modes), a two-qubit entangling gate cannot.
+While all single-qubit gates on photonic dual-rail qubits can be realized via linear mode transformations of the two modes, a two-qubit entangling gate cannot.
 Thus, from the universal gate set $\left\lbrace \hat H, \hat S, \hat T, \text{CNOT} \right\rbrace$, only $\text{CNOT}$ is hard to obtain directly requiring a quartic, Kerr-type $\sim\pi \hat n \otimes \hat n$ interaction of sufficient strength $\sim\pi$.
-Applying the corresponding unitary gate, $e^{i \pi \hat n \otimes \hat n}$, upon two optical modes with states $\left|0\right>\left|0\right>$, $\left|1\right>\left|0\right>$, $\left|0\right>\left|1\right>$, or $\left|1\right>\left|1\right>$ only gives a sign flip for the input state $\left|1\right>\left|1\right>$ and otherwise acts as the identity -- a so-called CSIGN gate.
-Together with 1-qubit Hadamard gates, on two-mode qubits simply implementable as a beam splitter (or as a rotation in polarization space for polarization-encoded qubits), one can construct a CNOT gate from this (the CSIGN then acts upon modes 2 and 4 of the two dual-rail input qubits encoded into modes 1, 2 and 3, 4, respectively).
+Applying the corresponding unitary gate $e^{i \pi \hat n \otimes \hat n}$ upon two optical modes with states $\left|0\right>\left|0\right>$, $\left|1\right>\left|0\right>$, $\left|0\right>\left|1\right>$, or $\left|1\right>\left|1\right>$ only gives a sign flip for the input state $\left|1\right>\left|1\right>$ and otherwise acts as the identity -- a CZ gate.
+Together with 1-qubit Hadamard gates, on two-mode qubits simply implementable as a beam splitter, one can construct a CNOT gate from this.
+The CZ then acts upon modes 2 and 4 of the two dual-rail input qubits encoded into modes 1, 2 and 3, 4, respectively.